 Over the years, dental implants have become the prime choice of many patients and dentists for tooth replacement.

-This is mostly because of the major advantages of dental implants over most other tooth-replacement options; implants can help prevent the loss of more teeth, jawbone deterioration, cavities
+This is mostly because of the major advantages of dental implants over most other tooth-replacement options; implants can help prevent the loss of more teeth, jawbone deterioration, cavities and gum diseases.

 Perhaps your dentist has discussed getting implants with you, or maybe you’re just scouring the internet for valuable information about how to replace a lost tooth.
 Below are three indications that you may benefit greatly from a dental implant over any other type of tooth restoration: